magic-tools/updraft/README.md

 DISCLAIMER
 ---

-Coretapper is merely a study in PureScript, please don't deploy it anywhere.
+Updraft is merely a study in PureScript, please don't deploy it anywhere.

 If you deploy it somewhere, please don't tell us about your deployment, so that when WotC goes turns on community favourite